Apply to Face Blog

 Instructions

 • Preheat your oven to 180 C/350 F/Gas Mark 4.
-Snip the bacon into small strips.
+Snip the bacon into small strips if needed.
 Use the 1 tbsp oil to fry the 200 grams of bacon.
 I like to get some browning to them.
 If a lot of water pools in the frying pan.
 Remove it so that the bacon doesn't boil.

 • Set aside and start the pastry.
-If using a food processor then put the 300g flour, 150g butter (cut into 3 cm chunks) and 1 pinch of salt into the processor bowl.
+If using a food processor then put the 300g flour, 150g cold butter (cut into 3 cm chunks) and 1 pinch of salt into the processor bowl.
 Pulse until you get a breadcrumb effect.
 If doing it by hand then go ahead and rub the ingredients together.
-Add ⅚ tbsps of water and pulse or mix together until dough begins to form.
+Add 5 to 6 tbsp of cold water and pulse or mix together until dough begins to form into a ball.
 At that point tip it out and use your hands to bring finally together into a smooth dough.

 • You can cover and chill the pastry at this point but I seldom do.
 Lightly flour your work surface and roll out the pastry to roughly a 30 cm circle.
 The pastry should be about 4mm thick.
 You will have some left over but it makes the job easier!
 I make a few jam tarts with the left overs.

 • Use the rolling pin to transfer the pastry to the dish and gently line it.
 I use the rolling pin to remove the overhang of pastry by rolling it over the edges.
-Prick the pastry base with a fork all over, line with the cake liner and fill with baking beans or similar.
+Prick the pastry base with a fork all over, line with baking paper or a reusable cake and fill with baking beans or similar.
 Bake for 25 minutes.

 Video